-v) Not operating equipment or handling components safely vi) Not maintaining your lab area clean of spills or tripping hazarders vii) Disrupting class 2 X tardy

-- (1) Horse-playing - (2) Profanity - (3) Allowing other students to disrupt your lab time - (4) Using ear buds/head phones during class

-(5) Any disruptive behavior viii) Sleeping in Class or Lab: 1 Absence The inability to stay awake in class or lab is an indication that you are too tired to function safely in our environment, and you will be dismissed for safety reasons.
-This is considered an absence since you are not present.

-- c) Students are responsible for all work covered during absences from class, even in cases in which they are able to satisfy the instructor that the absence was unavoidable.
+- v) Not operating equipment or handling components safely vi) Not maintaining your lab area clean of spills or tripping hazarders vii) Disrupting class 2 X tardy - (1) Horse-playing - (2) Profanity - (3) Allowing other students to disrupt your lab time - (4) Using ear buds/head phones during class - (5) Any disruptive behavior viii) Sleeping in Class or Lab: 1 Absence The inability to stay awake in class or lab is an indication that you are too tired to function safely in our environment, and you will be dismissed for safety reasons.
+This is considered an absence since you are not present. - b) Students are responsible for all work covered during absences from class, even in cases in which they are able to satisfy the instructor that the absence was unavoidable.
 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-In such case, it is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - 3) Assignment Policy: Assignments turned in after the assigned due date will not be accepted and will result in a zero grade for that assignment.
-Reasonable circumstances for a late assignments may be accepted with a penalized grade with the instructor's permission. - 4) Grading Policy/Procedure and/or methods of evaluation: Exams will be given periodically throughout the semester at the instructor's discretion.
+In such case, it is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - b.
+Assignment Policy: Assignments turned in after the assigned due date will not be accepted and will result in a zero grade for that assignment.
+Reasonable circumstances for a late assignments may be accepted with a penalized grade with the instructor's permission. - c.
+Grading Policy/Procedure and/or methods of evaluation: Exams will be given periodically throughout the semester at the instructor's discretion.
 Lab assignments will be given and completed at the assigned dates.
 At the end of the semester, a comprehensive final exam will be given.
-There are three categories taken into consideration when computing the final semester grades.
+There are three categories taken into consideration when computing the final semester grades. - a) Classroom grades: These grades will consist of 60% Lab, Exams 20%, Quizzes & Assignments, Homework 20%

-- a) Classroom grades: These grades will consist of 60% Lab, Exams 20%, Quizzes & Assignments, Homework 20% - b) Tutoring Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their next exam.
+- b) Tutoring Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their next exam.
 This is a course requirement and will be reflected in the course grade. - c) Lab grades: These grades will constituent 60% of the final semester grade.
 Lab projects and task sheets will be completed by the assigned date.
 Each student must complete the assigned lab projects for the semester.
-In addition, there will also be lab benchmark tests throughout the semester. - d) Point deduction from lab projects - i) Late or not showing up for the end of semester clean-up will result in forfeit of all lab points. - ii) Leaving a lab project partially disassembled, leaving out parts, or not turning in complete work order results in a zero on that assignment. - iii) Damaging lab projects will result in a deducted grade for projects as follows: - iv) Damaged, but repaired correctly -5% - v) Damaged, required part replacement -10% vi) Damaged, not repairable -20% vii) Damaged, abandoned -100% - e) Outline of Engine Rebuild grading Policy - i) Engine not started -100 % - ii) Minor leak (oil, coolant, or fuel) per infraction ix) Improper engine function per fault -30% f) Note: When you apply for a signature on a project, you will be randomly, verbally, quizzed on your knowledge of the project, procedures, ect.
-Inability to answer questions will result in an incomplete until you comply with the research assigned at that moment.
+In addition, there will also be lab benchmark tests throughout the semester. - d) Point deduction from lab projects - i) Late or not showing up for the end of semester clean-up will result in forfeit of all lab points. - ii) Leaving a lab project partially disassembled, leaving out parts, or not turning in complete work order results in a zero on that assignment. - iii) Damaging lab projects will result in a deducted grade for projects as follows: - iv) Damaged, but repaired correctly -5% - v) Damaged, required part replacement -10% vi) Damaged, not repairable -20% vii) Damaged, abandoned -100% - e) Outline of Engine Rebuild grading Policy - i) Engine not started -100 % - ii) Minor leak (oil, coolant, or fuel) per infraction - (1) Less than one drop per 1 minute -30% iii) Major leak (oil, coolant, or fuel) per infraction - (1) More than one drop per 1 minute -100% iv)